projectriff/riff/rfc/rfc-0000-lightweight-rfc-process.md

 Much inspiration for this proposal has been drawn from [Apache Geode's RFC process](https://cwiki.apache.org/confluence/display/GEODE/Lightweight+RFC+Process), which in turn draws from Phil Calçado’s [Structured RFC Process](https://philcalcado.com/2018/11/19/a_structured_rfc_process.html).

-All RFCs are submitted via PRs to the [github.com/projectriff/riff](https://github.com/projectriff/riff) repo which will be merged when:
+All RFCs are submitted via PRs to the [github.com/projectriff/riff](https://github.com/projectriff/riff) repo which will be merged when consensus has been reached about the state ("Accepted/Dropped").
-- The `Reviewed By` date has elapsed
-- The RFC author has summarized the discussion in the PR thread.
-- consensus has been reached about the state ("Accepted/Dropped").

 ### Collaboration
 Comments and feedback should be provided on the PR.

-Authors should address all comments by the deadline.
+Authors should address all comments.
 This doesn't mean every comment and suggestion must be accepted and incorporated, but they should be carefully read and responded to.

 Every RFC is in one of the following phases:
 * **Active**: The RFC has been drafted and is open for comments.
 When making the PR, the doc should start out in this state.
 * **Accepted**: All the comments have been addressed and the proposed changes have been agreed upon.
 The implementation may start after this point.
 * **Dropped**: The changes proposed on this RFC were not agreed upon and no implementation will follow.
 * **Superseded**: The changes proposed on this RFC aren't in effect anymore, the document may be kept for historical purposes and there is a new RFC that’s more current.

-### Approval
-The proposal should be posted with a date by which the author would like to have the approval decision.
-How much time is given to comment depends on the size and complexity of the proposed changes, but ideally should be from 2 days to a week.

 ### When to write an RFC?
 There is always the option of going straight to a pull request.
 However, for larger changes, it is advisable to reduce the risk of rejection of the pull request by first gathering input from the community.